jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <img src="{{ site.baseurl }}/assets/2022/apollo-graphql-playground-create-mutation.png" alt="Apollo GraphQL Playground - create mutation" title="Apollo GraphQL Playground - create mutation" />

-If everything went well you should see new book in MongoDB.
-Notice `__v0` field in book inserted with Mongoose.
-This is versionKey property, which is set on each document when first created by Mongoose.
+If everything went well you should see a new book in MongoDB.
+Notice `__v0` field in the book inserted with Mongoose.
+This is `versionKey` property, which is set on each document when first created by Mongoose.

 <img src="{{ site.baseurl }}/assets/2022/mongodb-insert-mongoose.png" alt="MongoDB - document created with mongoose" title="MongoDB - document created with mongoose" />

 <h3>UI for creating books</h3>

-Let's start with new `CreateBook` component.
-We need to create a new form to collect `title` and `year`, and call `create` mutation we created in previous section.
+Let's start with a new `CreateBook` component.
+We need to create a new form to collect `title` and `year`, and call the `create` mutation we created in the previous section.

-We will utilize `useState` hook to access `input` fields data (`title` and `year`).
+We will utilize `useState` hook to access `input` field data (`title` and `year`).

 To call mutation, we will use `useMutation` hook from `@apollo/client`.

 We can get `CREATE_BOOK_MUTATION` from GraphQL playground.

-Make sure to convert year from string to integer when passing it as variable to mutation.
-Otherwise it will return an error.
-You can simple add `+` before the variable to convert string to integer.
+Make sure to convert year from string to integer when passing it as a variable to mutation.
+Otherwise, it will return an error.
+You can simply add `+` before the variable to convert a string to an integer.

 Add `src/components/CreateBook.js` file to `web-ui` folder: